 The founder of Ethereum Vitalik Buterin has talked about these concerns at length and there has been a lot of work being put into finding a solution for it, with Raiden often being heralded as the ultimate solution to this issue.
 There have also been some bugs and issues discovered within smart contracts that have caused some concern.
 While the positives of smart contracts are clear for all to see, these contracts are still prone to human error.
 This could lead to disastrous consequences depending on the specific issue and if a contract does in fact go bad, there is no control point that can be reached to try and resolve this issue.

 Ripple and Ethereum are very different in what they are looking to achieve.
 Ripple is mainly focused on being an electronic cash system for large groups such as governments, corporations and financial institutions.
-They want to cater for global transactions that allow for minimal costs and quick processing times, being better than the systems currently in place.
-Ethereum on the other hand is focused on providing a platform on which decentralised applications can be created and turned into their own projects.
-They also allow for smart contracts to be created, something which is certainly going to play a large role in the future.
-While there may be a battle in terms of market caps, both cryptocurrencies are so different from each other that they are really not competing with each other.
+XRP caters to global transactions that require minimal costs and quick processing times.
+Ethereum, on the other hand, is focused on providing a platform on which decentralised applications can be created and turned into their own projects.
+Ethereum also allows for smart contracts to be created.
+Both cryptocurrencies are different in their essence and value to the cryptocurrency community.

 Ripple is undeniably the alt coin for financial institutions, while Ethereum has found applications in numerous industries, especially with the smart contracts feature.
 These are both projects that are in it for the long haul and they have a basis in value that is justified, rather than simply relying on promise and future forecasting.
 Some even argue that they do have intrinsic value and their prices are not derived by market sentiment only.